btr2/boomerang/readme.txt

 = 1.0.3 =
 [//]: # fs_premium_only_begin
+* Allow merging of Boomerangs
+* Add a migration tool to import from Simple Feature Requests
 * Add quick poll system
 * Allow template override for single Boomerangs
 * Display email addresses given by anonymous users
 [//]: # fs_premium_only_end
 * Approve Boomerangs from the frontend
+* Allow bulk voting by managers to aid debugging
 * Minor bugfixes and styling issues

 = 1.0.2 =